visgl/deck.gl/dev-docs/RFCs/v6.1/json-layers-rfc.md

 **Showing Errors** - P2 - It would be really nice if we could show the user in an editor exacly where his problems are, but this would likely require more work.
 This feature would likely be JSON layer specific.

-## Open Questions

-### Where to put the new classes?

-* They are quite small.
-Don't quite deserve to be in core/layers, and don't quite deserve their own module.
-* Perhaps in a `@deck.gl/addons` `@deck.gl/experimental` or `@deck.gl/experimental-layers/addons`?
-* They are being incubated in a separate infovis repo, but that is not public yet.

-Note, there could be changes to e.g. error handling etc that must be done in the `core` and `layers` modules.

-### Any reason to support string accessors in non-JSON APIs?

-* Better performance characteristics?
-String comparison succeeds where function comparison fails.
-* The conversion from strings to functions could be built into the prop type system?

-### Future Extensions / Interactivity
+### Declarative Interactivity

 As JSON layers get more usage, users will ask for more functionality to be made available declaratively.
 In particular *interactivity* will be requested.

-An example could be **hover tooltips**, which is a common feature in many visualizations.

-Some of these requirements should naturally be implemented by applications, but some features may be small and helpful for other APIs (scripting, React) that they could make sense to build into deck.gl itself.
+While some interactivity requirements are application specific and do not belong in a framework, some features may be small and helpful for other APIs (scripting, React) that they could make sense to build into deck.gl itself, and in fact deck.gl v5 already built in a few cases into the API, removing the need for callbacks for e.g. resize handling, basic viewport interaction, object hightlighting etc.

+One of the first additional examples could be **hover tooltips**, which is a common feature in many visualizations.
+It will likely be needed in the JSON API and we could investigate whether it is something deck.gl should support more generically.

-For extensive interactivity support is probably best to implement a system that has already done the hard work to solve interactivity problems in a declarative JSON environment , such as a Vega.
+For more extensive, "programmable" declarative interactivity support, we would need to define some mechanisms in JSON to e.g. cross-reference values (set one layer prop to be the value of some other element).
+For this type of more advanced interactivity, it is probably best to implement (or at least closely study) a system that has already done the hard work to solve interactivity problems in a declarative JSON environment, such as a Vega.
 Again it is assumed that such an effort should remain separate from this RFC, as the scope will be much bigger, and the API will diverge considerably from the code deck.gl API.

-## (Philosophical) Final Thoughts

-Ideally, we should view the support for JSON Layers simply as the "fourth incarnation" of the deck.gl API (next to vanilla JS, scripting and React).
-And as always, the rule that deck.gl fundamentally only has "one API" should still apply here.